What Are Alcohol Disorders and How Do They Damage Your Body?

 - Abrupt changes in mood and personality

 - A sudden decline in attendance or performance at school

 - A suspicious new crowd of friends

-The good news is that alcohol abuse can be conquered through a combination of psychotherapy, medication management and social interventions such as 12-step programs.
+The good news is that alcohol abuse can be conquered through psychotherapy, medication management and social interventions such as 12-step programs.
 Programs range from inpatient detox and rehab to partial hospitalization to an intensive outpatient program that includes family treatment and aftercare services.
-The best approach is multi-disciplinary, with board certified psychiatrists, psychologists and social workers taking a holistic approach to helping the person get their life back on track.
+The best approach is multidisciplinary, with board-certified psychiatrists, psychologists and social workers taking a holistic approach to helping the person get their life back on track.

-Most AUD patients don’t get help alone.
-Usually it takes the encouragement and tough love of a spouse, family member or employer to get them into treatment.
-In more severe cases, an intervention team of friends and loved ones confronts the person with a plan, outlining the consequences of their continued alcohol abuse.
+Most alcohol use disorder patients don’t get help alone.
+Usually, it takes the encouragement and tough love of a spouse, family member or employer to get them into treatment.
+In more severe cases, an intervention team of friends and loved ones confront the person with a plan outlining the consequences of their continued alcohol abuse.

-Ideally, once a person gets sober, he/she continues to engage with his treatment team for at least a year, a safety net that can ward off relapses and help maintain balance as recovery becomes a day-to-day reality.
+Ideally, once a person gets sober, they continue to engage with his treatment team for at least a year.
+This safety net can prevent relapses and help maintain balance as recovery becomes a day-to-day reality.

-Simply stated, if your drinking is causing problems in your life, you have a drinking problem.
+If your drinking is causing problems, you have a drinking problem.
 Get help now so you can live the life you deserve, free of addiction.